-All those who will be on an appeal panel receive the Canadian Council of Professional Geoscientists Canadian Geoscience Standards Board Geoscience Knowledge and Experience Requirements as adopted by the APGO Council.
+All those who will be on an appeal panel receive the Canadian Council of Professional Geoscientists Canadian Geoscience Standards Board Geoscience Knowledge and Experience Requirements.
 They also receive the Applicants/Members Right of Appeal document and the Procedures for Special Meeting of Council document.